If you are new to Loerrach or want to do learn about the area before you arrive, this is the place to do it!

 |Christmas||24th - 26th December|

 The International Office is your service point and support station regarding almost all questions concerning your stay in Germany at the DHBW Loerrach.
-The International Office is based on the KBC campus in room K104 and is accessible between the hours of 8:30am and 12 noon Monday to Friday.
-If an appointment needs to be made outside of these hours then please contact the International Office.
+The International Office is based on the KBC campus in room K104 and K116 (Ms. Haase).
+Please contact us via email to make an appointment.

 The living costs in Loerrach are estimated to be between 750 - 800 euros per month.
 These costs include housing, bills, food, social activities and travel.
 Rent is usually between 350 - 400 euros per month including bills.
 Shopping in Loerrach tends to be more expensive as we are located so close to Switzerland.

 Loerrach has several different supermarkets ranging in prices so you will be able to save money and budget if you wish to do so.
 There are other ways that you budget as well, such as, if you want to have a meal out at a restaurant, eat in Germany and not Switzerland and pick restaurants just outside of the city centre etc.